andredesousa/lighthouse-audit-testing/README.md

 ## Linting and formatting code

 Linters are also excellent tools for finding certain classes of bugs, such as those related to variable scope.

 Use `npm run lint` to analyze your code.
 Many problems can be automatically fixed with `npm run lint:fix`.

+Depending on your editor, you may want to add an editor extension to lint and format your code while you type or on-save.

 ## Running audit tests

+Audit tests are responsible for auditing the accessibility and SEO of your webpage, with a particular focus on [Core Web Vitals](https://web.dev/i18n/pt/vitals/).

 Use `npm run test` to execute the audit tests via Lighthouse.

 After running the audit of your webpage, Lighthouse will generate a report on 4 different areas:

 - **Performance** includes elements that slow your page down, including images and resources.
 - **Accessibility** audits how accessible your content is to users, including the use of assistive technology.
 - **Best Practices** identifies any web development element that does not follow best practices.
 - **SEO** highlights the most essential SEO issues with the webpage.